The Snowdon Ranger

 North Wales Mountain Bike Route Guide

-This Snowdon Ranger route is an 11.5 mile mountain bike route on the largest mountain in Wales.
-It's a big step up in technical difficulty from the Llanberis Path route with lots of steep, loose riding on big rocks with lots of switchbacks.
+This a mountain bike route of 11.5 miles on Snowdon, the largest mountain in Wales.
+The Snowdon Ranger path is a big step up in technical difficulty from the Llanberis Path route with lots of steep, loose riding on big rocks with lots of switchbacks.
 It also gets you away from the hordes of walkers so you can really concentrate on pushing your limits.

 Snowdon Voluntary Cycling Agreement

 During the summer months Snowdon is very busy with walkers and tourists.
-To avoid accidents and incidents with cyclists a voluntary agreement has been agreed, limiting the times bikes are allowed on Snowdon.
+To avoid accidents and incidents with cyclists a voluntary agreement has been put in place, limiting the times bikes are allowed on Snowdon.
 To avoid an outright ban please adhere to the times of this agreement - available here.

 1. Start from the main car park, next to the Electric Mountain visitor centre, in Llanberis (GR580601).
 At the exit of the car park turn left onto the main road and ride past the Electric Mountain visitor centre on the left.
-Continue following the road straight on, past the Snowdon Mountain Railway at the far side of Llanberis, then climb to a mini roundabout junction just after (GR583596).
-Turn right and follow the lane past the line of houses on the left to a junction with a lane on the right.
-Go straight on past the end of the houses then across a cattle grid for the first climb where the road becomes very steep.
-At the top of the very steep incline go past Pen-y-Ceunant tea house on the left.
-After the tea house continue climbing the lane to a gate where the lane turns right.
+Continue following the road straight on, past the Snowdon Mountain Railway on the far side of Llanberis, then climb to a mini roundabout junction just after (GR583596).
+Turn right and follow the lane, past a line of houses on the left, to a junction with a lane on the right.
+Go straight on then at the end of the houses cross the cattle grid that marks the start of a very steep road climb.
+At about half way the lane bears left after which the lane continues climbing very steeply to the Pen-y-Ceunant tea house at the top, on the left.
+After the tea house continue ahead up the much easier incline to a gate where the lane turns right.
 Once through the gate follow the lane right up a short, steep climb to the signposted junction with the start of the Llanberis Path on the left (GR581589).

 2. Turn left and follow the trail through a gate then up a few rocky sections that give a good indication of what is to come.
-What follows is a very challenging mixture of boulders, loose scree and the occasional bit of flatter rocky hardpack.
-There are some sections that are always a push, mainly in the top third, but in good conditions the trail is about 50-70% ridable (depending on how good you are at climbing).
+What follows is a very challenging mixture of loose rocks, slab steps, boulder cobbles, and some flatter rocky hardpack.
+Some sections are always a push/carry, mainly in the top third, but in good conditions the trail is about 50-70% ridable (depending on how good you are at climbing).
 The bonus though is when it gets too much you can rest and take in the awesome scenery.
-If it's open the Halfway House is a great place to stop for a cup of tea and a cake on the way up.
+When it's open the Halfway House is a great place to stop for a cup of tea and a cake on the way up.
 Continue following the Llanberis Path ahead all the way to the summit (GR610544).

 5. Go through the gate then follow the rocky track that descends down the left hand side of the valley ahead.
-This descent is great fun, even with the amount of water bars on it.
-Continue following the trail ahead, which towards the bottom bears left and goes down a few nice rock sections.
-When the trail eventually becomes a lane continue following it straight on.
-After some time the lane comes to a junction with a gated track straight on, where the lane turns right (GR573591).
-Turn right and descend the lane through some nice bends, past Llanberis YHA, all the way to where it ends at a junction with the main road in Llanberis (GR578601).
+The descent starts with a number of rocky drops before becoming fast and flowing.
+Be careful of the sharp edged water bars that are good at puncturing even tubeless tyres.
+Continue descending the trail ahead, which towards the bottom bears left and goes down a number nice rocky sections.
+At the end of this the trail becomes a gravel/broken tarmac double track before reaching a gate ahead.
+Go through the gate, then through a dip.
+Continue following the track ahead until it eventually comes to a junction with a gated track straight on, where the lane turns right through a gate (GR573591).
+Turn right and descend the lane through some bends to the next gate, by a farm on the right.
+Go through the gate and continue descending the lane through the bends, going past Llanberis YHA on the right, all the way to where it ends at a junction with the main road in Llanberis (GR578601).
 Turn right and ride through Llanberis to where the road ends at a junction with the main road (GR581599).
-Turn left and follow the road to the next junction then turn right, back into the Electric Mountain visitor centre car park to complete the ride.
+Turn left and follow the road to the next junction then turn right back into the Electric Mountain visitor centre car park to complete the ride.